diodechain/website/_posts/2021-08-25-upload-files-from-phone-to-computer.md

 image: file-uploading-multiple-devices.png
 imageclass: top
 ---
 It is surprising how hard it can be to upload files and pictures from your phone to your computer.
-This is often a multi-step process, and can be tricky depending on the size of the file or number of files you want to upload.

 I used to use email to send the file to myself as an attachment.
 This would usually work, but had some problems:
 * email usually has a file size limit so it may not work if the file is large